nalsai/SpekFlatpak/README.md

 Find out more about Spek on its website: http://spek.cc/

+If you're wondering why it only shows Spek 0.8.2 and not 0.8.3, that's because 0.8.3 is a OS X specific bugfix release.
+This Flatpak is built from the newest source available.

 ## Installing

 I'm hosting this Flatpak on my own Flatpak Repo.
 You can install it from there like this: